-Vermont Law School students may pursue specialized concentrations in Business Law, Climate Law, Criminal Law, Energy Law, Food and Agriculture Law, General Practice, Land Use Law, and Water Resources Law.
+Vermont Law and Graduate School students may pursue specialized concentrations in Animal Law, Business Law, Climate Law, Criminal Law, Energy Law, Food and Agriculture Law, General Practice, Land Use Law, and Water Resources Law.
 Concentrations are a tangible indication that students have mastered a specific subject matter area.
-VLS also offers a concentration in International and Comparative Law.
+VLGS also offers a concentration in International and Comparative Law.
 Concentration declaration forms are available here.

 The Concentration in Business Law addresses the legal issues faced by start-up and well-established businesses.
 A combination of required and elective courses allows students to focus in on business concerns that align with their broader interests.